 Chaos Bolt should now primarily be used to maintain as high an uptime as possible on the Eradication debuff (if talented).
 This is will noticeably increase your Immolate damage as well as increasing the damage of your next Chaos Bolt.
 You should still look out for good windows to cast increased numbers of Chaos Bolts.
 This is your best spell for quickly bursting down high priority targets.

-Pet damage is normalised, therefore the choice is usually tied to the type of utility needed in a given situation.
-For a defensive dispel and if there are frequent swaps between distant targets, Imp will provide the highest uptime.
-Use Felhunter, instead, whenever an interrupt or a purge effect is required.
-The Voidwalker can offer some additional AoE due its Consuming Shadows ability, but its biggest utility comes from a taunt.
-The Succubus, meanwhile, offers additional crowd-control at the expense of DPS or a permanent slow on a single target, which may be useful under certain situations.
+After 9.2 changes, Sayaad (Succubus or Incubus) has a clear advantage in terms of single target damage assuming no frequent distant target swap.
+However pet choice is often dictated by the unique utility provided by each one:for defensive dispel and if there are frequent swap between distant targets, Imp will provide the highest uptime.
+Use Felhunter whenever an interrupt or a purge effect is required.
+Voidwalker can offer some additional AoE due its torment ability, but its biggest utility comes from a taunt.
+Succubus offers additional crowd control and permanent slow on a single target which may be useful under certain situations.